 Autumn has never looked this good.

-Rinno-ji’s main hall is currently under renovation until March 2019.
-However, a small Edo-period Japanese garden called Shoyo-en on the temple grounds is well worth a visit, especially in the first half of November.
-The garden is also illuminated in the evening at the end of October to mid-November.
+The small Edo-period Japanese garden called Shoyo-en on the temple grounds is well worth a visit, especially in the first half of November.
+The garden is also illuminated in the evening at the end of October to mid-November giving visitors a chance to see the red leaves lit up in fiery hues.

 Further uphill, the most famous temple of Nikko is always abuzz with tourists.
 Toshogu Shrine is intricately ornate with decorative woodwork.
 Most famed for the Three Wise Monkeys, the shrine is a work of art synonymous with the power of the Tokugawa shogunate.